MitchBradley/ZWaveNotes/README.md

 For what its worth, the device identifies its manufacturer as "Nortek Security & Control LLC".

-In the controller setup, the names are "Bedroom Door Switch" and
+In the controller setup, the assigned names are "Bedroom Door Switch" and "RightOverheadInWallSwitch".
+(When you first pair a device

 ### Plug-in Outlet near Garage Door Opener

 It is a ZWave-controlled switch that plugs into an outlet.
 It is branded by GE but the innards are made by Jasco.
-I think the part number is ZW4103.
-It is an older model that is probably not available any more, but many similar newer ones are readily available.
+I think the part number is [ZW4103](https://manual.zwave.eu/backend/make.php?lang=en&sku=39444/%20ZW4103&cert=ZC10-19126814).
 It has a button that you can use to turn it on or off manually, but you need a ladder to reach it.
 Normally it is controlled wirelessly - the controller sends it on/off commands according to rules established in the controller software configuration.

 I assigned it the name "Left Ceiling Switch" in the controller setup.